-2. Selection (October 2nd - October 9th)
+2. Selection (October 8th - October 16th)

 Based on the received challenge proposals, around 15 challenges are selected by our team.
 Regarding the selection criteria, we will mostly focus on seriousness and completeness of the information received so far by the Challenge Data team, on scientific/academic interest, and we try to balance the variety of themes in our selection.
 We usually receive more than 30 challenges and we try, as far as possible, to give a small glimpse of the variety of fields related to ML/IA (eg, finance, climate science, NLP), and we also appreciate original projects.
-This year, we encourage providers to submit proposals on sustainable development projects and also easier projects that can be handled by License students.
+This year, we encourage providers to submit proposals on sports and health projects but also easier projects that can be handled by License students.

-3. Upload and beta-test (October 9h - December 2nd)
+3. Upload and beta-test (October 16^h - December 3rd)